Spine Injury Attorneys

 After being involved in an injury-causing accident, the injured parties should seek immediate medical attention where physicians will be able to take a medical history and perform an examination.
 During the examination, the doctor will ask a variety of questions about the details surrounding the incident that caused the injury.
 This makes it especially important for patients to obtain medical advice as quickly as possible after the accident, while the details are still fresh in their minds.
 The physician will also make a note of any prior injuries or surgeries, other medical conditions, and whether the patient is exhibiting any symptoms indicative of a spinal injury.

 The doctor will then most likely perform additional tests, including:

 ∙ X-ray of the neck and back to identify fractures or dislocations

 ∙ ACT Scan, which is more advanced imaging test

-∙ A magnetic resonance imaging (MRI) scan, which shows damage to tissue, ligaments, nerves, and inter-vertebral discs
+∙ A MRI scan, which shows damage to tissue, ligaments, nerves, and inter-vertebral discs

 Although a doctor may prescribe steroids in an effort to reduce inflammation and swelling, many injuries are so severe that surgery is a necessity.
 Surgery may be needed to realign bones, remove bone fragments, or fuse broken bones.